Data Scientist Resume Format

 • Do not embed contact details within images or graphics

-• Avoid submitting resumes in uncommon formats like .pages, .odt, or images
+• Avoid uncommon file formats like .pages, .odt, or image files

-• Do not use skill bars or percentage-based ratings
+• Do not use graphical skill bars or percentage scales

-• Avoid relying on color alone to convey hierarchy
+• Don’t rely solely on color to convey hierarchy or emphasis

 Data Scientist Resume Format Example

-Here is a sample data scientist resume format demonstrating optimal organization for maximum impact and ATS compatibility.
+Below is a sample data scientist resume format illustrating ideal content arrangement for impact and ATS compatibility.

 San Francisco, CA • jessica.martinez@cvowl.com • (415) 555-xxxx • linkedin.com/in/cvowl